Source Coding for Synthesizing Correlated Randomness: Abstract

 \section{Abstract}

-We consider a scenario wherein two parties Alice and Bob are provided $X_{1}^{n}$ and $X_{2}^{n}$ -- samples that are IID from a PMF $p_{X_1 X_2}$.
+We consider a scenario wherein two parties Alice and Bob are provided $X_{1}^{n}$ and $X_{2}^{n}$ -- samples that are IID from a PMF $P_{X_1 X_2}$.
 Alice and Bob can communicate to Charles over (noiseless) communication links of rate $R_1$ and $R_2$ respectively.
-Their goal is to enable Charles generate samples $Y^{n}$ such that the triple $(X_{1}^{n},X_{2}^{n},Y^{n})$ has a PMF that is close, in total variation, to $\prod p_{X_1 X_2 Y}$.
-In addition, the three parties may posses shared common randomness at rate $C$.
-We address the problem of characterizing the set of rate triples $(R_1,R_2,C)$ for which the above goal can be accomplished.
-We provide a set of sufficient conditions, i.e., an achievable rate region for this three party setup.
-Our work also provides a complete characterization of a point-to-point setup wherein Bob is absent and Charles is provided with side-information.
+Their goal is to enable Charles generate samples $Y^{n}$ such that the triple $(X_{1}^{n},X_{2}^{n},Y^{n})$ has a PMF that is close, in total variation, to $\prod P_{X_1 X_2 Y}$.
+In addition, the three parties may posses pairwise shared common randomness at rates $C_1$ and $C_2$.
+We address the problem of characterizing the set of rate quadruples $(R_1,R_2,C_1,C_2)$ for which the above goal can be accomplished.
+We provide a set of sufficient conditions, i.e. an inner bound to the achievable rate region, and necessary conditions, i.e. an outer bound to the rate region for this three party setup.
+We provide a joint-typicality based random coding argument involving encoding and decoding operations to perform soft covering and a pertinent relaxation of the PMF requirement for the encoders.